EtchedPixels/FUZIX/Kernel/README.md

   right spot so it occupies the end of the media and then dd the boot block on the front.

-For testing:

-6809 - uses xroar with patches to simulated the Dragon-NX32 platform.

-MSX2 - OpenMSX (currently you need a snapshot to get the SD card working)

-MTX512 - uses memu.
-Not yet tested on a Remomotech

-N8VEM Mark 4 - real hardware only

-NC100 - includes the bits to run under nc100emu

-P112 - real hardware only

-PCW8256 - boots under Joyce

-SocZ80 - real hardware only

-TGL6502 - uses the emulator code that goes with the tgl6502 distro

-TRS80 - tested on sdltrs with fixes (sdltrs fixes are in my github)

-Z80Pack - Use Z80Pack 1.24 or higher

-ZX128 - fuse

 Kernel Image Notes

 The Z80 image is usually built as an SDCC ihx file.
 SDCC output is intended for